Bernardo-f/Care4Plant-App/README.md

 * The data folder implements data access mechanisms, whether from local sources (e.g., device storage) or remote sources (such as RESTful APIs).

 Complementing these layers, the project includes a core folder that groups reusable cross-cutting services throughout the application.
 These services include notification handling, local storage, user authentication, and server connectivity.
-Among the most relevant dependencies used in the project are:
+The most relevant dependencies used in the project are the following:

 * flutter_localizations: for multilingual support.